shwetank/extension-docs/README.md

 # Extensions documentation

-This is a repo for Opera's totally revamped extensions documentation, which lives on http://dev.opera.com/extension-docs/
+This is a repo for Opera's totally revamped extensions documentation for Opera 15+, which lives on http://dev.opera.com/extension-docs/

 # Behind the scenes

-There's HTML, Markdown, jQuery, Bootstrap and Jekyll.
+There's Jekyll, jQuery, Bootstrap, Bootswatch Cosmo, prettify.js, Google CSE

 To generate the site: